moveit/moveit2_tutorials/doc/how_to_guides/isaac_panda/isaac_panda_tutorial.rst

         <param name="joint_states_topic">/isaac_joint_states</param>
     </xacro:if>

-In this tutorial we have included an Isaac python script that loads a Panda robot and builds an `OnmiGraph <https://docs.omniverse.nvidia.com/prod_extensions/prod_extensions/ext_omnigraph.html>`_ to publish and subscribe to the ros topics used to control the robot.
+In this tutorial we have included a Python script that loads a Panda robot and builds an `OmniGraph <https://docs.omniverse.nvidia.com/prod_extensions/prod_extensions/ext_omnigraph.html>`_ to publish and subscribe to the ROS topics used to control the robot.
-To learn about configuring your Isaac robot to communicate with ROS2 please see the `Joint Control tutorial <https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/tutorial_ros2_manipulation.html>`_ on Omniverse.
+To learn about configuring your Isaac Sim robot to communicate with ROS 2 please see the `Joint Control tutorial <https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/tutorial_ros2_manipulation.html>`_ on Omniverse.